Tommy42222/Advent-of-Code-24/README.md

 # What is this Repository?
-This repo is to document my attempts and solutuions for each day of the 2024 Advent of code challenge.
+This repo is to document my attempts and solutuions for each day of the 2024 Advent of code challenge as a beginner programmer (1.5 years with python).